CommonsBuild/tec-shutdown/README.md

 ## Project Overview

-The TECClaim contract enables TEC token holders to burn their tokens in exchange for a proportional share of redeemable tokens (DAI, RETH, etc.) held in the contract.
+The TECClaim contract enables TEC token holders to burn their snapshot tokens in exchange for a proportional share of redeemable tokens (DAI, RETH, etc.) held in the contract.
 The contract uses the UUPS upgradeable proxy pattern and includes features for address blocking and owner withdrawal after a deadline.

+The contract uses a **non-transferable snapshot** of the TEC token, created at deployment time using MiniMe's `createCloneToken` functionality.
+This snapshot is frozen at a specific block height and cannot be transferred, making it perfect for claim tracking.

 ### Key Features

+- **Non-Transferable Snapshot**: Creates a frozen snapshot of TEC token balances at deployment
-- **Proportional Claims**: Users can claim their proportional share of treasury assets based on their TEC token holdings
+- **Proportional Claims**: Users can claim their proportional share of treasury assets based on their snapshot token holdings
-- **Token Burning**: TEC tokens are burned upon claiming to prevent double-claims
+- **Token Burning**: Snapshot tokens are burned upon claiming to prevent double-claims
+- **MiniMe Token Integration**: Uses MiniMe's clone token functionality for secure snapshots
 - **Blocklist**: Contract owner can block/unblock specific addresses from claiming
 - **Deadline Mechanism**: After the claim deadline, the owner can withdraw any remaining unclaimed tokens
 - **Upgradeable**: Uses UUPS proxy pattern for upgradeability